sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(c2.textContent).toEqual('Maybe')
 -->

-Here, we’ve defined an enum for decisions, and we’re using it to ensure consistency in the button label map and decision button component props:
+In the code above, we define an enum for decisions, and we use it to ensure consistency in the button label map and decision button component props:

 - The decision button component accepts only known decisions.
 - The button label map can have only known decisions and _must_ have them all.
 This is especially useful: every time we update the decision enum, TypeScript makes sure the map is still in sync with it.